cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   pre-output matrix (64 bit) some mistakes have been fixed.
   Thanks to Vasilis.
 Additionally the online help has been enhanced.
 - Dialog to enter hex keys: Before entering via Ctrl-V worked correctly, via context menu -> Paste it didn't.
-Now both works ok
+Now both work ok.
 - At SHA256 / SHA512 the wrong function was called yet.
   This also effected the dialog window "Generation of HMACs".
 - Calling bc from within the number theory tutorial now also works under